Setting up writer’s workshop need not be complicated.

-Once independent writing and conferences are complete for the day, everyone meets once again on the carpet for sharing!
+Once independent writing and conferences are complete for the day, everyone meets once again on the carpet for sharing.

-Volunteers share, or you can use a sharing schedule where each student shares at least once before there’s a repeat.
+Student volunteers share, or you can use a sharing schedule where each student shares at least once before there’s a repeat.

-Three separate classmates will do the following…
+Three separate classmates offer the following…

 T= Tell one thing you liked about the writing.

 A= Ask one relevant, thoughtful question about the piece.